carlosmorin/petstotre-api/README.md

 #### Paths:

+#### Categories:
 ```
+Get categories list

 get: '/categories'

+description:
-description: return all categories listing
+Return all categories listing
+A successful request will result in a *200 OK* status code
 ```

 ```
+Create a category

 post: '/categories'

 query example:
 [
   {